Bayesian Estimation of Two-Part Joint Models for a Longitudinal Semicontinuous Biomarker and a Terminal Event with R-INLA: Interests for Cancer Clinical Trial Evaluation: Estimation of the conditional two-part joint model

 \subsection{INLA}

 The INLA methodology introduced by \citet{Rue05} is a major contribution to achieving efficient Bayesian inference, especially for complex or large models.
 INLA uses a unique combination of Laplace Approximations and conditional distributions to approximate the joint posterior density as well as the marginals of the latent field and hyperparameters.
-It is thus not a sampling based method like MCMC and such.\\ For the sake of brevity, the INLA methodology can be presented in the following three steps: \begin{enumerate} \item Approximate where the Gaussian or Laplace approximation is used to approximate the denominator at the mode $u^*(\bm\theta)$ of the latent field for a given configuration of $\bm\theta$. \item Approximate
+It is thus not a sampling based method like MCMC and such.\\ For the sake of brevity, the INLA methodology can be presented in the following three steps: \begin{enumerate} \item Approximate the marginal posterior distribution of hyperparameters using the Laplace approximation. where ${\tilde{\pi}_G(\pmb{u}|\bm\theta,\pmb{D})}$ is the Gaussian approximation of ${{\pi}(\pmb{u}|\bm\theta,\pmb{D})}$ at the mode $u^*(\bm\theta)$ of the latent field for a given configuration of $\bm\theta$.
+The marginal posterior $\pi(\theta_m|\pmb{D})$ can be approximated by integrating $\bm\theta_{-m}$ out in the previous approximation (while a good approximation of $\pi(u_i|\pmb{\theta},\pmb{D})$ is required to approximate the posterior marginal $\pi(u_i|\pmb{D})$). \item Approximate the conditional posterior distributions of the latent field.

-using a Gaussian approximation (option 1), or in a similar way as mentioned in step 1 (option 2) or by expanding the numerator and denominator up to a third order Taylor series expansion and then applying a Laplace approximation (option 3). \item Use numerical integration to approximate
+using a Gaussian approximation (option 1), or a Laplace approximation in a similar way as mentioned in step 1 (option 2) or using a ``Simplified Laplace approximation'' (\citet{Rue09}), which corrects the Gaussian approximation for location and skewness by expanding the numerator and denominator up to a third order Taylor series expansion in the Laplace approximation (option 3). \item Use numerical integration to approximate the marginal posterior distributions of the latent field.

 from steps 1 and 2.
-The integration points $\{\bm\theta^*_1, ..., \bm\theta^*_H\}$ are selected from a rotation using polar coordinates and based on the density at these points. \end{enumerate}
+The integration points $\{\bm\theta^*_1, ..., \bm\theta^*_H\}$ are selected from a rotation using polar coordinates and based on the density at these points, and $\Delta_h$ are the corresponding weights.
+The approximation of the posterior marginal for each element of the latent field and each hyperparameter, using numerical integration, forms the ``integrated'' part of INLA algorithm while the first two steps above correspond to the ``nested Laplace'' approximation steps of INLA. \end{enumerate}